Study

 a fortified wall of bronze;

-they will fight against you,
+they will fight against you

-but they shall not prevail over you,
+but will not overcome you,

 for I am with you